Bail Hearings in Hampshire County & Franklin County

 - remain in custody and be transported for arraignment/bail hearing where a district court judge will decide if cash bail should be set and for how much

 - held without bail and scheduled for a dangerousness hearing

-The Law Offices of Thomas Kokonowski, Esq. is experienced in all aspects of the bail process in Hampshire County.
+Criminal Defense Attorney Thomas Kokonowski is experienced in all aspects of the bail process in Hampshire County.
 If you are facing a bail hearing or need assistance posting bail for a loved one, call us today PH: 413.585.9200 (Northampton) 413.549.0022 (Amherst).

 What Happens at a Bail Hearing?

 Bail is not meant to serve as punishment and a bail hearing does not imply that you are guilty.
 Rather, the court’s goal at a bail hearing is to set an amount of bail that will insure you will appear at later hearings.
 If you attend all required court appearances, you will be reimbursed the bail money.

 During a bail hearing, the prosecutor will argue why they believe bail is necessary and recommend an amount that they feel is justifiable.
 For instance, they may seek a high bail if they believe you are a flight risk or pose a threat to the community.
 The judge will take these and other factors into consideration…